eigerco/solana-spec/implementation-details.md

 * `nodes` - it is a hash map of node public keys and their score
 * `num_upserts` - an integer value that is increased every time a new message from a given origin arrives

-When a peer sends us a message from a given origin, its score is updated in RCE, but only if it was the first or second peer that sent us a message from this origin.
+When a peer sends us a message from a given origin, its score is updated in RCE, but only if the peer was the first or second to send us a message from this origin.

 > _Example_
 >